curvenote/blog/content/blog/curvenote-on-the-command-line.md

 # Curvenote on the Command Line

-+++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/82oRYfpgGvE7G2qNPo4G.8"}
++++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/82oRYfpgGvE7G2qNPo4G.9"}

-Over the past few months, we've been busy building a new [open source Command Line Interface](https://github.com/curvenote/curvenote) (CLI) that sits on top of our content translation schemas and talks to the Curvenote API. *Why a CLI?* Command line interfaces can pack a lot of punch, exposing a variety of functionality in one small space.
-They can be used interactively as well as invoked from scripts for all sorts of automation tasks.

-CLIs can also be colorful and conversational (and have emojis 🚀), making them easy to interact with even if you are not used to working in a terminal.
-We've put a lot of time and care into the design of our CLI to make it easy to use and so you can get results quickly.
+Over the past few months, we've been busy building an [open source Command Line Interface](https://github.com/curvenote/curvenote) (CLI) that sits on top of our content translation schemas and talks to the Curvenote API.
+We've put a lot of time and care into the design of the Curvenote CLI to make it easy to use and so you can get results quickly.
+In this post, we will dive into the main capabilities of the Curvenote CLI.

 ```{figure} images/AVQ2dzLNloEd25Io8NbA-ccfeL3kOZ4evwjxVsL2w-v1.png
 :name: W3bCLowsvb